theangrydev/demo-grpc-api-first-microservices/README.md

 * DOCKER_REGISTRY_PASS - password for the Docker registry
 * TP_FILE - HTTP URL of the Traffic Parrot ZIP file you got after filling in the form https://trafficparrot.com/trial.html

+## Benefits of API-first apporach

+For details about why to use API-first apporach see our artcile on InfoQ https://www.infoq.com/articles/api-mocking-break-dependencies/